amrbassem218/stolen-git/README.md

 Stolen git is well... you get it.
 I'm building a mini git clone to learn version control and get comfortable with ruby.

+> [!NOTE]
+> Stolen-git runs on unix systems (mac, linux) or WSL on windows only.
+Native windows support is non-existent in the ruby world

 ## Usage

 Run `stg init` once in a project before using the other commands.
 Stolen Git stores its data in `.stolen-git/` and tracks files through its own index.